Launch the command line Linux on iOS

 Option 2: SSH

-Another step beyond downloading an app is setting up an SSH client.
-For a long time, we have been able to use any of the many iOS SSH client applications to connect to a server running Linux or BSD.
-The advantage of using SSH is that any distribution can run on the server with any software.
-You work remotely and the results of your work are simply transferred to the terminal emulator on your iOS device.
+Another step up from downloading an app is setting up an SSH client.
+For a long time now, we've been able to use any of the many SSH client apps for iOS to connect to a server running Linux or BSD.
+The advantage of using SSH is that the server can run any distribution with any software.
+You work remotely, and your work is simply transferred to the terminal emulator on your iOS device.

 blink shell is a popular paid SSH application in open source.
 If you do not pay attention to the small screen of the device, then using this software is like connecting to the server through any other command line.
 The Blink terminal looks great, has many ready-made themes and the ability to create your own, including the ability to customize and add new fonts.

-Using SSH to connect to a server under Linux is a great way to access the command line, but it requires an external server and a network connection.
-This is not the biggest obstacle, but it cannot be completely ignored, so you may need to work with Linux without a server.
+Using SSH to connect to the server under Linux — This is a great way to access the command line, but it requires an external server and a network connection.
+This isn't a huge hurdle, but it can't be completely ignored, so you may need to work with Linux without server.

 If this is your case, then you will need to take it one step further.
 TestFlight is a proprietary service for installing applications under development before they are released to the Apple App Store.
 You can install the TestFlight app from the App Store and then use the test apps.
 Applications in TestFlight allow a limited number of beta testers (typically up to 10) to work with them for a limited time.
 To download the test app, you need to access the link on your device, which is usually found on the test app developer's website.